amandotzip/submitserverglory/README.md

 All source code is visible once unzipped!

 ## How to change the music
-At the top where vars are declared
+Navigate to the unzipped folder that you selected for chrome.
+Open "content.js", and at the top where vars are declared
 ```
 const URL = "https://www.youtube.com/watch?v=HMuYfScGpbE"
 ```
-Change the contents of the quotes to any youtube link to a song/video you'd like!
+Change the contents of the quotes to any youtube link to a song/video you'd like! (make sure you save those changes)

+Now, RELOAD THE EXTENSION (hit the refresh symbol on it in the manage extensions menu) and that's it!

 ## Useful notes for source code
 ### localStorage.clear()